Actomyosin ring

-In molecular biology, an actomyosin contractile ring is a prominent structure during cytokinesis.
+An actomyosin ring, contractile ring, or cytokinetic ring is a prominent structure during cytokinesis.
 It forms perpendicular to the axis of the spindle apparatus towards the end of telophase, in which sister chromatids are identically separated at the opposite sides of the spindle forming nuclei (Figure 1).
 The actomyosin ring follows an orderly sequence of events: identification of the active division site, formation of the ring, constriction of the ring, and disassembly of the ring.
 It is composed of actin and myosin II bundles, thus the term actomyosin.
 The actomyosin ring operates in contractile motion, although the mechanism on how or what triggers the constriction is still an evolving topic.
 Other cytoskeletal proteins are also involved in maintaining the stability of the ring and driving its constriction.
 Apart from cytokinesis, in which the ring constricts as the cells divide (Figure 2), actomyosin ring constriction has also been found to activate during wound closure.
 During this process, actin filaments are degraded, preserving the thickness of the ring.
 After cytokinesis is complete, one of the two daughter cells inherits a remnant known as the midbody ring.